CtrlK

 Specificity

-Lists multiple specific concrete actions: 'breaks down complex software, writing, or research tasks into small, atomic, independently completable units with dependency graphs and milestone breakdowns.'
-This clearly describes what the skill does with specific deliverables.
+Lists multiple specific concrete actions: 'breaks down complex tasks into small, atomic, independently completable units with dependency graphs and milestone breakdowns' — this names the domain (software, writing, research tasks) and describes concrete outputs (atomic units, dependency graphs, milestone breakdowns).

 3 / 3